 c.
 Statistical program (e.g., TST calculator, CETIS, etc.) output results, including graphical plots, for each toxicity test.

 2. Chronic WET Reporting.
-Routing and compliance chronic toxicity monitoring results shall be reported to the Central Valley Water Board with the monthly self-monitoring report in which the test occurred, and shall contain, at minimum:
+Routing and compliance chronic toxicity monitoring results shall be reported to the Central Valley Water Board with the monthly discharger self-monitoring report for the month in which the test occurred, and shall contain, at minimum:

 a.
 The results expressed in TUc, measured as 100/NOEC, and also measured as 100/LC50, 100/EC25, 100/IC25, and 100/IC50, as appropriate.